History and Description of Training Facilities: The Setting

 Columbia University Medical Center offers superb primary care to the Washington Heights community and is also a tertiary care facility providing advanced specialty care.
 Psychiatric services at the Columbia campus of NYPH include 50 inpatient beds, an outpatient department with 100,000 visits/year, a comprehensive emergency service with 3,500 visits/year, a child psychiatric clinic, and a consultation-liaison service.
 Construction on a new inpatient unit was completed in 2002, and new child psychiatry facilities recently opened.

 The Department of Psychiatry at Columbia has recently taken the initiative in developing its own clinical outpatient services, at times in partnership with other health care organizations.
 These services, not directly connected with either New York Presbyterian Hospital or the New York State Psychiatric Institute, respond to the growing managed care environment while maintaining high academic standards.

 The Psychoanalytic Center for Training and Research

 The Center, founded in the Department of Psychiatry of the College of Physicians and Surgeons in 1945, was the first psychoanalytic institute affiliated with the American Psychoanalytic Association to be established in a university medical school.
 This step was taken with the firm belief that psychoanalysis and medicine would each benefit through a close relationship and that a psychoanalytic training institute would be advantageously located in the department of psychiatry of a medical school, with access to patients, facilities, teaching programs, and research opportunities.
-The Center is located in the New York State Psychiatric Institute, and its large faculty provide supervision of psychodynamic psychotherapy as well as courses on the theory and practice of psychoanalytic psychotherapy in the Residency Training Program.
+The Center is located in the New York State Psychiatric Institute, and its large faculty teach and supervise psychoanalytic candidates, residents and other trainees.